Redawt/f4-frost-guide/initialsetup.md

   5. Navigate to `Documents\My Games`{: .path} and delete the **Fallout4**{: .hili} folder
   6. Navigate to `AppData\Local`{: .path} and delete the Fallout4 folder

+  * **Note for GOG users**: The same steps apply for your, except that your installation folder in step 4 is different.

 Do not install your game in the **Program Files** folder.
 Program Files is a special Windows System folder, and MO2 doesn't load mods correctly if it is in that folder.
 {:.error}